文件系统

 mktempdir(parent=tempdir(); prefix="jl_", cleanup=true) -> path

 Create a temporary directory in the parent directory with a name constructed from the given prefix and a random suffix, and return its path.
-Additionally, any trailing X characters may be replaced with random characters.
+Additionally, on some platforms, any trailing 'X' characters in prefix may be replaced with random characters.
 If parent does not exist, throw an error.
 The cleanup option controls whether the temporary directory is automatically deleted when the process exits.

 Julia 1.2